kayhkariny/desafio-dados-bemol/readme.md

 # Desafio de Dados Talent Lab

 ## Análise de Dados do E-Commerce Brasileiro
 Este desafio visa fornecer uma análise abrangente do desempenho, logística, satisfação do cliente, finanças e marketing do setor de comércio eletrônico brasileiro.
-Utilizando conjuntos de dados do Olist, exploramos várias facetas do comércio eletrônico, desde a análise de vendas até a satisfação do cliente e a eficácia do marketing.
+Utilizando conjuntos de dados do Olist, explorei várias facetas do comércio eletrônico, desde a análise de vendas até a satisfação do cliente e a eficácia do marketing.

 #### Ferramentas Utilizadas
 Python